 The experience aboard Singapore’s ferris wheel, the world’s largest, can only be described as food with a view.
-In this case you enjoy 360 degrees of Singapore from 165 metres in the air.
+In this case you enjoy 360 degrees of Singapore from 165 meters in the air.
 The service inside each air-conditioned glass cabins comes complete with a dedicated butler to serve your every need.
-The experience begins in the third-storey VIP lounge until your cabin is ready.
+The experience begins in the third-story VIP lounge until your cabin is ready.
 You then journey for one hour above Singapore, enjoying a three course meal from a menu that is changed monthly.
 Cabins accommodate up to 10 but couples or groups can book the entire cabin for full privacy.

 Noma, Copenhagen, Denmark

 Well we had to list at least one of the S.Pellegrino choices so why not go with one of the chart toppers?
 Noma serves food from the Nordic region only and Chef René Redzepi’s use of local wildflowers, herbs, animals and root vegetables has seen his restaurant jump from 33 five years ago to third in 2009 and now to the top.
 He admits cold and icy Denmark is not the type of place people have traditionally gone to eat, but now people are flying in just to eat Noma’s "vintage potato and whey," and "lovage and prästost” (a Swedish cheese).
 He says if you can create a cuisine in Denmark, you can do it anywhere.